ManueGE/Boxfit/app/src/main/java/com/manuege/boxfitapp/NOTES.md

 # NOTES:

+## Known issues
+- Lists must be initialized (ToMany already does it)

 ## Code generation checks
 - disallow JsonSerializable in generic classes, but allow it in its concrete subclasses.
 - Transformers must have empty initializer